Locky-Brand/Terminal-3D-model-viewer/README.md

 # Terminal-3D-model-viewer
- Renders 3D models to the terminal as ASCII characters.
+ Renders 3D models to the terminal using ASCII characters as pixels.